szn-r/serial_loopback/README.md

 Note:
 - You may have to preconfigure HC-12 according to datasheet by setting the Baud Rate.
 - Tera Term can be used.
+It can be downloaded from [here](https://teratermproject.github.io/index-en.html).

 Run the `test_read.py` and `test_write.py`.